IgniteUI/app-builder-docfx/en/using-data-in-your-app.md

 <img class="responsive-img" style="box-shadow: 5px -4px 13px 1px grey" src="./images/request-failed-error.gif" />
 <p style="text-align:center;">Request failed error</p>

-Based on the local service configuration, there a couple of ways to overcome the Cross-Origin Requests problem that we discuss with more details below.
+Based on the local service configuration, there are some ways to overcome the Cross-Origin Requests problem that we discuss with more details below.

 ### Enable Cross-Origin Requests (CORS) in ASP.NET Core